greenya/SpaceLib/README.md

     draw_sprite(character_sprite.anim.seq["walk"], rect, tint)
     simple animation has single sequence named "default"

+TODO: ui: add global opacity handling

+    The idea is to allow any frame drawing function to not worry about f.opacity, as long as any drawing is done using raylib/draw.* procs.
+A lot of calls like "core.alpha(..., f.opacity)" should be possible to get rid of.
+In case when some manual drawing needed directly using Raylib, the actual opacity can be read using draw.opacity().

+    The following steps i see needs to be done:

+    - raylib/draw & terse:
+        - add set_opacity(f32), opacity() -> f32, @private _opacity := f32(1)
+        - every drawing proc (shapes and text) should tweak alpha of the color before drawing, maybe something like: color_rl := rl.Color(core.alpha(color, _opacity))
+        - remove Terse.opacity, i guess we don't need it anymore
+    - ui:
+        - ui.create() should allow optional opacity set proc, so the ui creating can be extended with: opacity_set_proc = proc (o: f32) {
+                draw.set_opacity(o)
+            },
+        - after drawing frame tree, reset opacity to 1, something like: if f.ui.opacity_set_proc != nil do f.ui.opacity_set_proc(1)
+        - inside frame drawing, before any drawing we set frame' opacity, like: if f.ui.opacity_set_proc != nil do f.ui.opacity_set_proc(f.opacity)
+        - notes:
+            * we do not use opacity stack, as we expect to set opacity for every frame
+            * we always restore opacity to 1.0; this should be fine, but if not, then we need to add f.ui.opacity_get_proc() and save the value to restore it after the drawing; lets keep blind 1.0 for now

 TODO: ui: add support for cancelable animations, e.g. ui.cancel_animation(f), which should set ratio to -1, tick the animation and remove it

 TODO: ui: add "wait=f32(0)" arg to ui.animate(),